Your Career in Accounting: Tax or Audit?

 What were 3 things that you were least prepared for in your internship?

 Kaitlin (Audit): First, figuring out how to manage my time appropriately – balancing the large projects (the actual audits) with daily or administrative tasks (feedback forms, career development tasks, personnel forms or surveys, etc).
 Second, the low power distance – I still remember when Sean Taylor (Partner) casually came by my desk on the first week and asked if I could prepare a client engagement letter for him, and I had absolutely no clue how to do that.
 Which brings me to my third point – people don’t know what you don’t know.
 In other words, people will ask you constantly to help them with various tasks that may sound completely foreign to you.
 This is normal and the best way to find out is to ask.

-Slayton (Tax): I was least prepared for the amount of responsibility given to interns at S&H, the amount of time management required to have a successful busy season, and the actual tax work as S&H really challenges its interns with variety, in terms of both types of clients and level of difficulty.
+Slayton (Tax): I was least prepared for the amount of responsibility given to interns at Smith and Howard, the amount of time management required to have a successful busy season, and the actual tax work as Smith and Howard really challenges its interns with variety, in terms of both types of clients and level of difficulty.

 What was the one thing that was the most pleasant surprise about your internship?

 Kaitlin (Audit): This would be the level of autonomy, responsibility, and respect that was granted to me right off the bat.
 At no point was I treated as a mere “intern,” but rather as a fellow staff member.

 Slayton (Tax): It wasn’t really a surprise, but I was very grateful that Smith and Howard has an open door policy allowing and encouraging interns to ask questions from the partner level down to the staff.
 I also appreciated the fact that everyone works with everyone in a team, and as an intern I had interaction with all levels across departments.

 What advice would you give students preparing for their first internship?